 Reuse scripts in Postman

-You can add commonly-used scripts and tests to packages in your team's Package Library, and reuse them in your personal, private, and team workspaces.
+You can add commonly used scripts and tests to packages in your team's Package Library, and reuse them in your personal, private, and team workspaces.
 Import packages into pre-request scripts and post-response scripts in your team's HTTP requests, collections, and folders.
 This enables you to maintain scripts and tests in a central location and share them with your team.

 About the Package Library

-Use the Package Library to store commonly-used scripts and tests as packages in your Postman team.
+Use the Package Library to store commonly used scripts and tests as packages in your Postman team.
 This means you can maintain scripts and tests in one location, and reuse them in your personal, private, and team workspaces.
 Your Postman teammates can also access and import packages from the Package Library, enabling you to share scripts and tests directly in Postman.
 The Package Library supports JavaScript code.

 The number of packages your team can store in the Package Library depends on your Postman plan.
 Learn more about resource usage in Postman.

 Import packages into the Pre-request and Post-response tabs in your team's HTTP requests, collections, and folders.
-The contents of packages will execute when you run the requests they're imported in.
+The contents of packages will run when you run the requests they're imported in.
 Learn more about the execution order of scripts.

 Add a package